Fire Adapted Methow harnesses resources and energizes people to build communities and landscapes adapted to fire.

 The Methow Valley is Fire Country!

-Dr. Paul Hessburg, a renowned U.S. Forest Service research ecologist, says we’re living in “an era of megafires.”
+Dr. Paul Hessburg is a renowned U.S. Forest Service research ecologist.
+In this video, he explains why we’re living in “an era of megafires,” and how we can return to conditions that enable lower-intensity wildfires.

 How can we live safely in fire country where the dominant force is nature itself?